maucejo/community-cnam-thesis/docs/en/chapitres/usage-general.typ

 #info-box[If you split your document into multiple files, you must insert the previous command in the preamble of each file.]

-After importing the template, it must be initialized by applying a display rule (`show` rule) with the #cmd("report-template") command and passing the required options with the `with` instruction in your main `typ` file:
+After importing the template, it must be initialized by applying a display rule (`show` rule) with the #cmd("cnam-thesis") command and passing the required options with the `with` instruction in your main `typ` file:

 #code-box[```typ
 #show: cnam-thesis.with(